ADD CONDITION

 What is Honey Sugar-Free used for?

-Honey Sugar-Free temporarily relieves cough due to cold and occasional minor irritation or sore throat.
+Honey Sugar-Free is used for the temporary relief of cough due to cold and occasional minor irritation or sore throat.

 How should I use Honey Sugar-Free?

-Stop use and ask a doctor if your cough persists for more than 1 week, if sore mouth does not improve in 7 days, or if irritation, pain, or redness persists or worsens.
+Stop use and ask a doctor if your cough persists for more than 1 week, or if your sore throat does not improve in 7 days.

-Yes, if you have a severe sore throat that persists for more than 2 days or is accompanied by headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.
+If you have a severe sore throat that persists for more than 2 days or is accompanied by other symptoms like headache or rash, consult a doctor promptly.

 Packaging Info